Data Types and Attributes in Teradata

 h)char

-The below data types does not support
+The below data types do not support

 a)Varchar